gorenje/node-red-contrib-nodedev/README.md

 Since all this happens in the browser, there is no leaving Node-RED, making it more efficient to test and modify nodes.
 Renaming of packages can be done automagically as demonstrated by the [flow](https://flowhub.org/f/b92be5062203ff69) that maintains these nodes.

+### Outlook

+Wherever the road shall lead, there it will go.